hellohaptik/docs_haptik/docs/bot-builder/basic/testing-bot.md

 1. Active/Inactive

-       Ex: So you can search from active stories or inactive nodes independently.
+   *This filter can help search from active stories or inactive nodes independently.*

+2. Type of node

+   *You can narrow down your search from Graph/regular nodes to General nodes and so on.*

+       Smalltalk isn't a filter here.
+We will add this later.
+As Smalltalk UI on Mogambo is due to release.

+3. Language

+   *To check copies in Hindi/English mode specifically*

-2. Case-sensitive
+4. Case-sensitive

-This search functionality is really useful in complex bots with multiple nodes and 50+ user says.
-Especially, while debugging to go back and change/modify something on the bot.
+   *You use this filter to search some strict case phrases.
+This search functionality is really useful in complex bots with multiple nodes and user says.
+Especially, while debugging to go back and change/modify something on the bot.*